yashhere/tufte.yashagarwal.in/content/posts/2018-05-15-proxy-your-requests-to-the-backend-server-with-grunt.md

 ---
 date: "2018-05-15T17:14:13+05:30"
-title: "Proxy Your Requests to the Backend Server With Grunt."
+title: "Proxy Your Requests to the Backend Server With Grunt"
 categories:
   - Development
   - programming